rizquuula/pyvectordb/README.md

 # PyVectorDB

-Simple Wrapper for Vector Database in Python which support CRUD and retrieve by distance.
+Simple Wrapper for vector database in Python with minimal support for CRUD and retrieve.

 ## Installation